 Morales explains that local farmers are generally wary of partnering with biotech firms.
 The introduction of GMOs into agricultural communities has left a legacy of adverse effects on the soil that has reduced productivity and increased imports from the United States.
 Flexible laws for GMO cultivation in Mexico, resulting from agreements imposed under NAFTA, prevent the Mexican government from subsidizing maize cultivation for export.
 To guarantee that cultivation deadlines are met and yields maximized, cheap, genetically modified seeds are distributed widely to replace local species and toxic herbicides are used to tame the wild ecosystem.

 The milpa system is a marvel of human ingenuity and genetic evolution, It’s little wonder that it developed in Oaxaca, where the world’s oldest cultivated pumpkin seeds (cucurbita pepo) were recently unearthed–a find that makes it likely agricultural production dates back some 7-10,000 years in the mountains of southern Mexico.
-The milpa system is symbiotic by design–it seeks balance.
-In rudimentary terms, a crop field will be seeded with maize, nitrogen-consuming plant, a specific species of bean, which produces nitrogen, and pumpkins that provide ground cover.
-Milpa farms can be cultivated every two years and lie fallow for eight years to allow for natural regeneration of vegetation.
+The milpa system is symbiotic by design; it seeks balance.
+In rudimentary terms, a milpa crop field will be seeded with maize (a nitrogen-consuming plant), a specific species of bean, which produces nitrogen, and pumpkins that provide ground cover.
+Milpa farms can be cultivated every two years and lie fallow for eight years to allow for the natural regeneration of vegetation.